There are many responsibilities that come with living in your new home and you will want to make sure you are taking care of all of them.

 Hosting a Safe House Party

-If you plan to host a house party you will want to communicate with your roommate(s) and make sure they are okay with you inviting people into your shared space.
+If you plan to have a gathering, you will want to communicate with your roommate(s) and make sure they are okay with you inviting people into your shared space.
 You should also let your neighbors know and ask them to contact you directly if any issues arise.

 Addressing Issues with Your Landlord